keisanabria/FS-Security/README.md

 ### In progress:
 - Check how to get the results of the variables that I need for the gender of calories (printing the list)
-- Verify that the code to be implemented into Wordpress won't required for me to change anything within my Python code
+- Verify that the code to be implemented into Wordpress won't required for me to change anything within my Python code AND that it won't take long because if it does, then I need to speedrun the steps to take in the data
     * I have an idea that it will be pulled from my GitHub repository
     * Search this up on ChatGPT for a quick checkup
 - Construct the code that will implement the json url links to come to have it set up antes de implementing the data
+- Change total_calories' last code block to start from the first line intead of the name of the variable

 Personal notes:
 API User Guide [1] - Guidelines